Chronomics - Biological age, DNA Methylation, Methylation clocks

 They have a wide range of price points, utilise different technologies (blood vs saliva), and fit into a company’s offering in different ways.

-Longevity Blog will be covering as many of these test kits as it can… if we can keep up!
+A Longer Life will be covering as many of these test kits as it can… if we can keep up!
 This space is moving quite fast, and it will be our aim to help you make informed choices.

-Emerging Capability #2 - Determine What Aged You
+Emerging capability #2 - Determine what aged you

 Chronomics-Epigenetic-Age